CoderForGood/the-registry-of-intent/.github/ISSUE_TEMPLATE/solution_engineering_request.md

 ---

 **Describe the problem to be solved**
 A clear and concise description of what the problem is to be solved.
+Include why its a problem worth solving, and explain who solving the problem would help.

 **Describe your request**
 A clear and concise description of what your request is to solve the problem.